mrbusche/backseatfan.com/_posts/2010-10-25-brett-favre-has-evulsion-fracture-and-stress-fracture.md

   </p>

   <p>
-    Childress said &#8220;the streak&#8221; would not play into the decision on Favre's status. &#8220;We have to do what's right for Minnesota Vikings,&#8221; Childress said.
+    Childress said "the streak" would not play into the decision on Favre's status.
+"We have to do what's right for Minnesota Vikings," Childress said.
 Does that mean he's firing himself?
 Of course not, he will rob Zygi Wilf for 3 more years on the horrible extension he was signed to last year.
 Only 3 more years Vikings fans.
   </p>

   <p>